okjake/events-booker/README.md

 - As a user, I can use the code that I have already received to approve my attendance when I attend the event .

 - As a user, I can register for the event when I attend it if I didn’t register before.

-- As a user, I can cancel my registration when I want.

 ## User Stories :